 6. Automate customer support with live chat

 You want to do everything to ensure that your customer queries are addressed on time.
-The only glitch is, your customers need support round the clock and your human team needs time-off at some point of the day.
+The only glitch is, that your customers need support around the clock and your human team needs time off at some point of the day.
 Thank god for chatbot automation, your team can intervene only when an issue is beyond your chatbot’s capability to handle.

 Research shows that 45.8% of people prefer to connect with a business over messaging.
 This is why almost all major chatbots integrate with automated customer support desks.